 Our vision is to be the leading IP firm in Europe.
 To achieve this we believe that we need to be a responsible business which earns the respect of all our stakeholders through a clear and sustainable strategy which adds value to all those who connect with us.

-Led from the top by our Board and in particular by our Chair Jason Lumber and our Director of Strategic Development Alastair Da Costa we are at the beginning of our journey, but have ambitious plans to ensure a positive impact on our environment and create a lasting and positive difference.
+Led from the top by our Board and in particular by our Chair Jason Lumber and Partner and Board Member Vanessa Stainthorpe we are at the beginning of our journey, but have ambitious plans to ensure a positive impact on our environment and create a lasting and positive difference.

 We provide opportunities for our colleagues to connect with students and to provide mentoring across STEM subjects in different universities across all our communities.
 Some of our attorneys run workshops for students at universities, colleges and schools.
 This is also supported by our internal HGF Women in Stem group led by HGF Partner and sponsor, Rachel Fetches.